-- Company Secretary: Involved in creating policies for the the company, maintaining legal records, taking care of public issues, managing mergers and acquisition related activities.
+- Company Secretary: Involved in creating policies for the company, maintaining legal records, taking care of public issues, managing mergers and acquisition related activities.
 Primarily the mediator between the management and the board of directors.
 If you’re in India, you can do this part time and can enroll any time of the year.
 Click here to get started as a Company Secretary.

-- Chartered Financial Analyst: In the financial services world, the CFA charter holder is one of the few courses that give an MBA-Finance a serious run for money.
-A CFA charter holder, is one of the most valued people in any organization.
+- Chartered Financial Analyst: In the financial services world, the CFA charter holder is one of the few courses that give a MBA-Finance a serious run for the money.
+A CFA charter holder is one of the most valued people in any organization.
 You are looked up to for your insights backed by analytical inputs.
 Click here for more info.

 - Financial Risk Manager: Designation is the most globally respected and widely recognized certification for financial risk management.
-Exam is the globally recognized standard for measuring the skills and knowledge of those who manage financial risk.
+The exam is globally recognized standard for measuring the skills and knowledge of those who manage financial risk.
 If you were to choose to become a Financial Risk Manager, then you would be expected to manage the risk that accompanies any investments and would like to broaden their knowledge of the same.
 Click here to get started.

-- No amount of academic theories on efficient pricing will prepare you completely for what people will actually Finding the “optimal” price is really hard.
-In the meantime, remember that a sub-optimal price is a lot better than no price at all.
+- Reality is different: No amount of academic theories on efficient pricing will prepare you completely for the job, finding the “optimal” price is really hard.
+In the meantime, remember that a sub-optimal price is a lot better.

 - There’s always more than what meets the eye: The ways you can spend money on marketing is infinite.
 Experiment broadly and learn lessons cheaply.
 On a related note, no amount of MBA marketing classes will prepare you for the day that you have to produce leads in order to close sales.
 As it turns out, marketing is about more than product feature matrices and the right shade of blue for your logo.

-- To recruit the best people, fair compensation, and equity?
-True but what they don’t tell you is that company culture and a demonstrated passion for your vision are hugely important.
-(Oh, and your vision should be on the larger path to truth, justice and overall goodness).
+- Key to Hiring?: Recruit the best people, fair compensation, and equity?
+True but what they don’t tell you is that company culture and a demonstrated passion for your vision is equally important.
+(Oh, and your vision should be on the larger path to truth, justice, and overall goodness).
 Your vision should not involve harming kittens.
 They’re adorable.
 This becomes more important when you set out starting your own venture.

 - Leave the theories of college in college: AThe advanced game theory is exceptionally useful.
-Basic game theory is dangerous – because it assumes that you’re dealing with a bunch of rational “players”.
+The basic game theory is dangerous – because it assumes that you’re dealing with a bunch of rational “players”.
 It’s like trying to design a real car that’s going to be driven on a theoretically frictionless surface, with no air resistance and no idiots on the road.

-- Doing business should foremost be taught in an MBA, that’s what it does not teach you.
+- Master of Business Administration?: Doing business should foremost be taught in an MBA, that’s what it does not teach you.
 If you want to be an entrepreneur, MBA is a definitely not a requirement.
 A few years of practical experience will teach you much more than bookish academics.